 Medieval town gates

-Medieval Munich had 7 town gates.
-3 of them still survive.
-They are the Isartor (southeast of Marienplatz), Karlstor (northwest), and Sendlinger Tor (southwest).
-All date from the 14th century and are located within 10minutes walking from Marienplatz.
+Medieval Munich had seven town gates.
+Three of them still survive: the Isartor (southeast of Marienplatz), Karlstor (northwest), and Sendlinger Tor (southwest).
+All date from the 14th century and are located within 10 minutes’ walking distance of Marienplatz.

 Practical information for visiting Marienplatz